large image

 Color Correction

-AI-powered tools such as Colorlab AI use machine learning algorithms to analyze raw footage and automatically adjust color grading, making it faster and easier to achieve a desired look.
+COLORLAB AI useS machine learning algorithms to analyse raw footage and automatically adjust colour grading, making it faster and easier to achieve a desired look.

 Lip-syncing & dubbing

-Tools such as HeyGen are revolutionising the localisation process in video & commercial production.
+HEYGEN gets a second listing for its pioneering position in revolutionising the localisation process in video & commercial production.
 Previously, localisation would require dubbing or subtitle integration.
 With HeyGen, you can retain your original talent and the tool will automatically translate, dub and lip-sync a localised script in the talent’s original voice.

 Honourable Mentions